spiral/docs/framework/container.md

 ```

 ## ResolverInterface
-If you want to resolve method arguments to dynamic target (i.e. controller method) use `Spiral\Core\ResolverInterface`:
+If you want to resolve method arguments to dynamic target (i.e., controller method) use `Spiral\Core\ResolverInterface`:

 ```php
 abstract class Handler